fence-io/website/content/articles/networking/index.md

       operator: DoesNotExist
 ```

 The "interfaces" field specifies the network interfaces over which the chosen services will be broadcast.
 This field is optional, if left unspecified, all interfaces will be utilized.
-It's essential to note that L2 announcements will function only if the selected devices are also included in the devices set specified in the Helm cilium option( devices="{eth0,net0}").
+It's essential to note that L2 announcements will function only if the selected devices are also included in the devices set specified in the field devices="{eth0,net0}".

 L2 announcement functions are based on the Address Resolution Protocol (ARP).
 ARP is a fundamental protocol in computer networks used to map IP addresses to MAC addresses.
-Here's a breakdown of ARP's operation when trying to access your service “curl 172.18.250.1/”  from your local computer:
+Here's a breakdown of ARP's operation when trying to access Kubernetes load balancer service “curl 172.18.250.1/” from the local computer:

 1. ARP Process Begins: The local computer checks its ARP cache to see if it has the MAC address of the destination IP address (docker container).
 If not found, an ARP request process begins.